 “Why did it need to be her?” he said.
 “From the individuals who killed my brother?”

-Mélida became forming some other relationship — together with her father, who commenced journeying to get to know her once more.
+Mélida formed another relationship with her father, who commenced journeying to get to know her once more.

-After turning Mélida in, Moisés now desired a role in his daughter’s lifestyles.
-However, even speaking turned into a venture: Mélida had lost some of her fluency in Cubeo, the indigenous language that they had spoken whilst she became a child.
+After turning Mélida in, Moisés desired a role in his daughter’s lifestyle.
+However, even speaking turned into a venture: Mélida had lost some of her fluency in Cubeo, the indigenous language they had spoken while she was a child.

-“She became only a few young girl I didn’t recognize,” he stated.
+“She became only a few young girls I didn’t recognize,” he stated.

 The new ties were converting her, Mr. Ochoa stated.
 She becomes mastering her cousins, María and Leila, themselves former FARC contributors who had left the middle.
-Javier’s mom, Dora, became coaching Mélida to cook dinner and clean, taking on a mother’s position.
+Javier’s mom, Dora, coached Mélida to cook dinner and clean, taking on a mother’s position.

 Dora took Mélida’s FARC history in stride.
 “My daughter is married to a policeman; any other is with a soldier,” she said.
 “Javier is with an ex-guerrilla.
 The most effective component we’re missing in this own family is a paramilitary.”

-In the future, Mélida’s birth manipulates implant failed and she or he has become pregnant.
+In the future, Mélida’s birth manipulation implant fails, and they become pregnant.

 The everyday obligations of motherhood ate up Mélida for weeks.
 But the anger remained.

 “She told me she became raised for conflict, now not to care, not to be a lover,” Javier stated.
-“She might inform me, ‘i really like you, but recognize my life hasn’t been easy.’ ”
+“She might inform me, ‘I like you, but recognize my life hasn’t been easy.'”

-Sooner or later, Javier lowers back to find that Mélida and the baby were long gone.
+Sooner or later, Javier returns to find that Mélida and the baby are long gone.

-Days before, Mélida had cited returning to rebellion territory to peer her sister, but now Javier idea it changed into a ruse to go back to the FARC fold.
+Days before, Mélida had cited returning to rebellion territory to peer her sister, but now Javier’s ideas changed into a ruse return to the FARC fold.

 It wasn’t the case.
 Instead, her bus was stopped at a checkpoint with the aid of rebels who wondered each of the passengers.